 On February 1, 2012, the elimination of local Redevelopment Agencies by the State of California resulted in the loss of a crucial resource for the development and preservation of affordable housing.
 This negatively affected affordable housing and residential investment.
 While there are mechanisms whereby certain affordable housing assets tied to the former Redevelopment Agencies may be utilized today, the available resources for affordable housing are scarce.
 The City has selected the developments that will receive a portion of the \$12.4 million in Tax Allocation Bond proceeds to construct affordable housing in the City for low- and moderate-income persons.
 The future developments include the Las Haciendas and Vine Creek apartments located within the City.
-Both Las Haciendas and Vine Creek are under construction.
+Las Haciendas construction was recently completed in 2025 and Vine Creek is currently under construction with completion anticipated near the end of the calendar year 2025.
 Any additional land or property necessary to address the needs identified in the Consolidated Plan would need to be acquired using HUD grant funds or other resources.

 The City of Temecula has made progress on increasing the supply of affordable housing.
 It has done so by adopting an Affordable Housing Overlay Zone ordinance as an incentive for the construction of affordable housing by the private sector.
 The City's density bonus ordinance is another avenue for affordable housing.
-Additional progress includes three projects that are currently under construction, Las Haciendas with 77 units, ,Rancho Las Bolsas with 55 units, and Vine Creek with 60 units.
-Lastly, the City currently has an agreement for an additional 6 units through Habitat for Humanity.
+Additional progress includes three projects that are recently completed or currently under construction, Las Haciendas with 77 units(recently completed in 2025), Rancho Las Bolsas with 55 units (construction completed), and Vine Creek with 60 units, currently in construction and anticipated construction completion by the end of calendar year 2025.
+The City currently has an agreement for an additional 6 units through Habitat for Humanity.
+Also "Seraphina Project" seeks project approval for construction to start in 2025.
+Lastly the City has a RFP (Request for Proposal) for and Uptown project to be placed out later this calendar year 2025.

-The City plans to spend \$501,435 of CDBG funds on housing, community development, public facilities, infrastructure, and neighborhood services activities that promote a suitable living environment between July 2024 and June 2025.
-It is anticipated approximately \$412,295 of this will be spent on public facilities, infrastructure, and housing rehab projects and that \$89,140 will be spent on neighborhood services.
+The City plans to spend \$\$596,519 of CDBG funds on housing, community development, public facilities, infrastructure, and neighborhood services activities that promote a suitable living environment between July 2025 and June 2026.
+It is anticipated approximately \$392,891 of this will be spent on public facilities, infrastructure, and housing rehab projects and that \$87,269will be spent on neighborhood services.
 Projects include:

 - Before and after school programming,

 - Homeless services,

+- Food Pantry services

+- Senior services

+- Foster Youth Assistance services

-- Housing ownership and financial wellness services, and
+- Housing critical home repairs, and

 - ADA modifications.